 State insurance departments strictly regulate the life insurance claims payment process.
 The states also have well-established laws delineating when unclaimed life insurance benefits default to the government.

 In a small percentage of cases, life insurance benefits go unclaimed because family members are unaware that they are listed as beneficiaries in existing policies.
 Life insurers want everyone to receive the benefits to which they are entitled rather than paying unpaid benefits to state governments.
 That is why the American Council of Life Insurers has advocated since 2012 for state legislatures to adopt a national standard on the issue.
-Twenty-nine states have enacted laws based on this standard that requires all life insurers to use new technologies to identify policyholders who have died but whose beneficiaries have yet to make a claim.
+Thirty-three states have enacted laws based on this standard that requires all life insurers to use new technologies to identify policyholders who have died but whose beneficiaries have yet to make a claim.
 ACLI is urging all states to adopt this standard.

 The legislation requires companies to regularly compare their records against the Social Security Administration's Death Master File to quickly connect people to the benefits they are entitled to receive.
 All life insurers are complying with the law.
 Most companies are going well beyond what current laws require to identify policyholders who have died, locate beneficiaries of unclaimed life insurance and help them initiate the claims process.